hanino87/requests_with_python_training_with_hannes/README.md

 The test_login() function sends a POST request to the /login endpoint with the user's credentials.
 If successful, it returns an authentication token (access_token) which is required for further API requests.

 4. Products
 def add_one_product(token) function sends a POST request to the /products endpoint with the Authorization token (Bearer token) for authorization .
 If successful, it returns a message that the product has been added.

+## Database updates when test are running on the server

+When you run the server and ther user is already added you will get response that user already exist when you try to added that user in the system.
+Try to test with diffrent users to login to avoid 400 bad request response from the client server.

 ## Sample Code